August 2012 978-1-933846-31-6

 "I first read Brittle Innings in 1994, and now in 2012 it’s still vivid and real to me, and its wisdom took hold."

-—Gordon Van Gelder, editor of Fantasy & Science Fiction
+—Gordon Van Gelder, Fantasy & Science Fiction

 "I’ve often said that science fiction is the literature of intriguing juxtapositions, and here’s a terrific example, luminously combining baseball and . . . well, you’ll find out: a homerun of a novel, full of heart and memorable characters, all driven by Bishop’s beautiful prose."

-—Robert Sawyer, author of Triggers
+—Robert Sawyer, author of Quantum Night

 "Although I’ve read many fine novels since 1994, this novel remains an all-time favorite.
 I keep a stash of copies to share with special friends, for this is a book about friendship, dreams, love, and finding one’s way in the world—an uplifting story that will make you believe in the goodness of people again.
 I envy anyone reading it for the first time."